 The Aboriginal Advocacy provides confidential, culturally sensitive services and approaches across all ARAS advocacy program services.

-The Aboriginal Advocacy provides information, assistance and represents older Aboriginal people, (family and their representatives) who are:
+The Aboriginal Advocacy provides information, assistance and represents older First Nations people, (family and their representatives) who are:

-- 50 years of aged and over for indigenous people
+- 50 years of aged and over for First Nations people

 Our staff can provide information and assistance to access, My Aged Care for Commonwealth Home Support Program (CHSP) or Home Care Package (HCP) services

 - Culturally sensitive, practices, care, communication and information